clewisdavis/The-Joy-of-React/course-notes.md

 - Acceptance Criteria:

   - The UI should match the mockup, using the data from the `message` object
-  - The user's avatar shoudl have helpful descriptive alt text
+  - The user's avatar should have helpful descriptive alt text
   - The user's name should be a link, and it should link to `/users/[username]`.
 With this data, it should be `/users/benjamintorn`.
-No actaul profile page, so link will not do anything
+No actual profile page, so link will not do anything
   - The footer should include the word "Posted" before the published date.

 - HINT: You might want to start with the message content and footer, saving the header for last.